 Design.
 The dictionary defines it as the 'Building process of an idea, that makes it visible, and allows the concrete realization'.
 What it does not say, however, is that design, like art and music, is a heritage, and as such should be available to everyone, a meeting ground on which people can confront despite differences and distances.

-There is a theory which states that if anyone discovers exactly what the purpose of the universe and why it is here, it will turn into something even more original and authentic.
-There is another theory that demonstrates that this has already happened.
+There is a theory that if someone finds out exactly what the purpose of the universe is and why it is here, it will transform into something even more original and authentic.
+There is another theory which shows that this has already happened.

 Roberto Paoli with the new project Planet, ironically gave an image to this belief communicating his personal interpretation of the purpose of the universe.